 Employers should communicate with staff in an accurate and even-handed way.
 This may be a stressful situation for some employees and employers should avoid unnecessarily causing undue anxiety.
 In particular:

-Employees should be sent home if their circumstances fall within current UK Government guidance triggering self-isolation (see UK Government Guidance for Employers) or who are otherwise advised by PHE or a doctor to self-isolate until they have been advised by doctors that the incubation period is over and all symptoms have cleared.
+Employees should be sent home if their circumstances fall within current UK Government guidance triggering self-isolation (see UK Government Guidance for Employers) or who are otherwise advised by PHE, a doctor, or by the Government’s ‘test and trace’ system to self-isolate for a certain period.
 There is a theoretical risk that sending an employee home when they are medically fit to work may be a breach of contract or even constructive dismissal.
 However, the practical risk of a successful claim being established is outweighed by the risks of allowing the employee to attend work.

 Sending employees home in circumstances where UK Government guidance does not currently recommend self-isolation carries a higher risk and further advice should be sought.